 Now for the interesting part.
-Let's add a couple of validation rules to our contact form, display the errors if there are any, and make sure that the form values get presented back if there's an error so the user doesn't need to retype them.
+Let's add some validation rules to this contact form, display the validation errors if there are any, and make sure that the form values get presented back if there's an error so the user doesn't need to retype them.

-One approach to setting this up is to add the code inline in our
+We could add the code for this inline in our

 So what's going on here?

 rxEmail variable, containing a simple regular expression for validating the

 format of the email address in the form.

 will hold the data from the submitted form), along with an

 of the email address and makes sure that the content isn't blank.
 In the event of any errors we add them to the